WZAN: History

 In 1993, WYNZ-AM-FM were bought by Saga Communications for $350,000.
 AM 970 flipped to a hot talk format.
-It changed its call sign to WZAN to echo co-owned talk radio station 560 WGAN.
-The new format included syndicated wake up host Imus in the Morning until Don Imus' controversial statements about the Rutgers University women's basketball team in 2007.
+It changed its call sign to WZAN, taking calls similar to its former long-time competitor, WGAN (560).
+The new format included syndicated wake up host Imus in the Morning until Don Imus' controversial statements about the Rutgers University women's basketball team in 2007 and the program's drop from Westwood One.
 Also carried were Don & Mike, The Bob & Tom Show, Lex and Terry, NASCAR racing from Motor Racing Network and NFL football from Westwood One.

 In March 2009, the station ended its hot talk format.
-It changed programming to a more political base with Imus in The Morning re-added to the schedule.
-In addition, syndicated programs from Sean Hannity, Dave Ramsey and Laura Ingraham were put on the schedule.
+It changed programming to a more traditional conservative talk schedule, returning Imus (now at WABC) with Imus in The Morning re-added to the schedule, along with The Sean Hannity Show and Laura Ingraham.